Kenji Okabe

 Kenji Okabe (岡部 健二, Okabe Kenji) was an ace fighter pilot in the Imperial Japanese Navy (IJN) during World War II.
 Participating in many of the Pacific War battles and campaigns as a member of several units, Okabe was officially credited with destroying 15 enemy aircraft.
 Okabe was credited with shooting down eight enemy aircraft on 8 May 1942 during the Battle of the Coral Sea, the IJN's official record for the number of aircraft destroyed in a single encounter.
 He is famous for his strong opposition to the kamikaze attacks, rare in IJN at the time.
-Okabe survived the war.
+Okabe was killed in action in September 1943 over Bougainville, Papua New Guinea.